sftcd/tlspad/README.md

     - This script may need ``sudo`` depending on how you'v setup packet capture.
     - Added production of output .ogg audio file and spectrogram .png file

-- [Tls2Numbers.py](./Tls2Numbers.py) produces some basic stats for a sselection of pcap files
+- [Tls2Numbers.py](./Tls2Numbers.py) produces some basic stats for a selection of pcap files, and scatter plots

 - [ignore-stubby.sh](ignore-stubby.sh) generates (or updates) the ``ignore.addrs``
 file, with the ``addresss_data`` found in ``/etc/stubby/stubby.cfg.
 Those are